Webhooks

 - Create an endpoint in your app to receive notifications

-- Register your URL in your 4N NextDay panel
+- Register your URL in your 4N NextDay panel and pick which events you want

 - Verify signatures to make sure they're really from us